Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Release 0.2.

 * Add tile abilties.
 Like "opens on room clear".
 Maybe make returnExits different too.
-* Fix mouse movement with falling and para.
-If there's a bug there.
-* Make mouse movement follow Terminal.
 * Review dialogue and Negentropy nerdiness being too weird.
-* Look into a rework of filters with Canvas elements.
+* Add hotkeys to the inventory screen.

 bugs:
+* Fix mouse movement with falling and para.
+Or anything else that's buggy.
 * Doublecheck all Souls to actually work with the new system.
 * Fix the music